Teaching Excellence

 BM, University of Missouri-St. Louis; Every Child Can and Violin Book 1, Chicago Suzuki Institute; Studied with David Gillham, John McGrosso and Julia Sakharova; 2nd Violinist, Landolfi String Quartet and Ensemble; Section Violinist, Gateway Festival Orchestra; Suzuki Strings Instructor, Ferguson-Florissant School District; Summer Strings Conductor, Community Music School of Webster University; Former Assistant Concertmaster, Alton Symphony Orchestra, Former Section Violinist, St. Louis Philharmonic; Former Section Violinist, St. Louis Civic Orchestra; Former Violin/Viola Instructor, Mozingo Music; Former students have gone on to study music at UMC, Lawrence University, Belmont University and Jacobs School of Music; Former students have played in Vienna, Berlin and the Eastern Music Festival in North Carolina.

-Rebecca Chung Hamilton, violin
+Rebecca Chung, violin

 Joo Kim Czyzewski, violin*